Headache: Pathophysiology

 The brain itself is not sensitive to pain, because it lacks pain receptors.
 However, several areas of the head and neck do have pain receptors and can thus sense pain.
 These include the extracranial arteries, middle meningeal artery, large veins, venous sinuses, cranial and spinal nerves, head and neck muscles, the meninges, falx cerebri, parts of the brainstem, eyes, ears, teeth, and lining of the mouth.
 Pial arteries, rather than pial veins are responsible for pain production.

-Headaches often result from traction to or irritation of the meninges and blood vessels.
-The pain receptors may be stimulated by head trauma or tumors and cause headaches.
+Headaches often result from traction or irritation of the meninges and blood vessels.
+The pain receptors may be stimulated by head trauma or tumours and cause headaches.
 Blood vessel spasms, dilated blood vessels, inflammation or infection of meninges and muscular tension can also stimulate pain receptors.
-Once stimulated, a nociceptor sends a message up the length of the nerve fiber to the nerve cells in the brain, signalling that a part of the body hurts.
+Once stimulated, a nociceptor sends a message up the length of the nerve fibre to the nerve cells in the brain, signalling that a part of the body hurts.

 Primary headaches are more difficult to understand than secondary headaches.
 The exact mechanisms which cause migraines, tension headaches and cluster headaches are not known.
 There have been different hypotheses over time that attempt to explain what happens in the brain to cause these headaches.

 Migraines are currently thought to be caused by dysfunction of the nerves in the brain.
 Previously, migraines were thought to be caused by a primary problem with the blood vessels in the brain.
 This vascular theory, which was developed in the 20th century by Wolff, suggested that the aura in migraines is caused by constriction of intracranial vessels (vessels inside the brain), and the headache itself is caused by rebound dilation of extracranial vessels (vessels just outside the brain).
 Dilation of these extracranial blood vessels activates the pain receptors in the surrounding nerves, causing a headache.
 The vascular theory is no longer accepted.
 Studies have shown migraine head pain is not accompanied by extracranial vasodilation, but rather only has some mild intracranial vasodilation.